What’s in This Article

 September is a gentle step toward autumn.
 Daytime highs average around 20°C, and nights cool to around 12°C. Mornings and evenings feel crisp compared with August.

 Rain becomes a bit more common again, usually as light showers.
-Parks also start to show the first signs of color change.
+Parks also start to show the first signs of colour change.

 October: Cooler Days and Fall Foliage

 October feels cooler and more autumnal.
-Daytime highs are often in the mid-teens Celsius early on, then trend down.
-Rain is also more likely, so a small umbrella is useful.
+Daytime highs are often in the mid-teens Celsius early in the month, then trend down.
+Rain comes more often, so a small umbrella is useful.

 | Early October | Mid to Late October |